 Again, none of these tools mean anything if you don’t know how to use them.
 If you don’t know how to use something I mentioned in this article, don’t run out and buy it.
 Master what you have and/or identify needs that your current equipment doesn’t meet.
 Honestly, I have some redundancy in here that I could weed out, too, but this case is still about the size of my phone, but just a touch thicker.

-I’ve been writing a lot about gear lately.
-Expect that to shift, mildly, in a direction of skills and skill development – I don’t want to be just another holster reviewer.
-I’m not finished reviewing select equipment, though, and I’m certainly not done talking about lock stuff.
-Soon, I’ll talk about what an absolute minimalist kit would look like.
+And that’s it – that’s my generalist lockpicking kit.
+Soon I’ll talk about what an absolute minimalist lockpicking kit would look like.
 I’ll provide links and recommendations and all that good stuff, in case you’re in the market.
 And maybe I’ll build a minimalist kit from the ground up for EDC so I can show you what it would look like (we’ll see).
 Stay tuned!